Iceland is the most beautiful country I’ve been to so far, and I don’t get tired of saying it. Seriously, it is that pretty!!

 Alternatively, there are hundreds of additional free and paid camping sites all over the country not covered by the card.
-These you can find on tjalda.is or camping.info and just show up and pay there – if there’s a fee.
+You can find these on tjalda.is or camping.info and just show up and pay there – if there’s a fee.

 Some hostels also allow you to place your tent on their grounds at a cheaper rate than renting a bed or room there.

-If you don’t have camping equipment and are looking to rent while in Iceland, I recommend checking the Iceland Camping Equipment Rental site to pick your equipment beforehand.
+If you don’t have camping equipment and are looking to rent while in Iceland, I recommend checking the Rent A Tent site to pick up your equipment beforehand.

 Yes, there are A LOT of couchsurfers in Iceland during the summer.
 I sent, not kidding, over 50 requests about two weeks before I arrived (my usual timeframe for requests), ALL of them were unavailable and busy with other surfers.

-How to Move Around?
+How to Move Around Iceland?

 Unlike most of Europe, Iceland does not count with a railway system, but there are still plenty of options to go around the country.
 The most common is renting a car.

 During my trip last year, I spent around $60 every time I filled up the car (a VW Polo) and filled it like six times for the 3,000+ kilometers I drove there.
-Sharing these numbers so you have an idea that gas can add significantly to your rental.
+I’m sharing these numbers so you have an idea that gas can add significantly to your rental.

 Having said that, for the day I wanted to drive on the F roads to see Mt.
-Maelifell, I rented a last-minute 4×4 (the day before), and in that case, I found the cheapest 4×4 on Kayak.com and Skyscanner.com.
+Maelifell, I rented a last-minute 4×4 (the day before), and in that case, I found the cheapest 4×4 on DiscoverCars.com, Kayak.com, and Skyscanner.com.

-My recommendation before renting a car is to make a preliminary itinerary with the places you want to visit, so you have an idea whether it can be done with a small car, or if you’ll need to swap and rent a 4×4 for a few days.
+My recommendation before renting a car is to make a preliminary itinerary with the places you want to visit, so you have an idea of whether it can be done with a small car or if you’ll need to swap and rent a 4×4 for a few days.

 Also, in winter weather, some roads can become unpassable or slippery.
-This site has real time weather and road conditions, so you know what’s accessible and what not before leaving for the day.
+This site has real-time weather and road conditions, so you know what’s accessible and what’s not before leaving for the day.

 Dealing with Gas (petrol)

 Most gas stations have prepaid cards for gas.
 I recommend buying one and adding 5,000 ISK (about $45) in case you need to fill up on one of the several unmanned gas station (of the same brand you got the card with) while driving in remote areas like the Westfjords or in between small towns.

 When I was around, there were other gas stations with cheaper gas than the discounted gas at the stations where I had the loyalty card.
 Also, diesel is cheaper, in case you get the option of a diesel vehicle.

 If you’re traveling as a couple or as a group, renting a car (or even a camper van, as written above) might be a cheap option to move around, but if you’re traveling solo, it might be on the expensive side.
 In that case, you could move around with the public bus system.

 Should buses still be a bit over your budget, you could do carpooling.
 Share a ride with other people looking for passengers to split the cost of gas.

 I had my car, so I picked a few travelers here and there (at no charge) and took them to wherever they needed to go or as close to where they were heading along my route.
 It was a good way to meet people and share stories along the way.

 One couple I picked on the Westfjords told me they had been waiting for at least two hours just for a car to pass by!
-This article will share much more on how to hitch a ride in Iceland.
+This article will share much more about hitching a ride in Iceland.

 Driving on F Roads.
 What’s All the Fuss?

 There are two types of roads in Iceland – the regular number roads (i.e. 208) and the F roads (i.e. F208).
 Number roads can be driven with all kinds of vehicles – from small cars to camper vans and 4×4.

-F roads are mostly in the interior of Iceland.
+F roads are mainly in the interior of Iceland.
 These are not paved (mostly gravel, dirt, or rocky roads), and in most cases contain several river crossings that could range from small streams to severe rivers with strong currents.

-If you don’t feel comfortable enough driving on F roads and crossing rivers, you can take the Reykjavik Excursion “all terrain” buses that take select F roads to get to some of the most popular spots in the interior of Iceland.
+If you don’t feel comfortable enough driving on F roads and crossing rivers, you can take the Reykjavik Excursion “all-terrain” buses that take select F roads to get to some of the most popular spots in the interior of Iceland.

 On the other hand, there’s plenty to see along the ring road and on the Westfjords.
 All those roads are regular number roads and totally safe for any car.